A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Acknowledgments

 \section{Acknowledgments}

-SC acknowledges funding support from the NSRF via the Program Management Unit for Human Resources and Institutional Development, Research and Innovation [grant number B13F670063].
+SC is supported by the Second Century Fund (C2F), Chulalongkorn University, Thailand.
 JD acknowledges the support of IUCAA, Pune (India) through the visiting associateship program.
-DG is a member of the GNFM working group of Italian INDAM, and also acknowledges financial support from the start-up funding plan of Jiangsu University of Science and Technology.
+DG is a member of the GNFM working group of Italian INDAM.
+The authors thank Laur J{\"a}rv and Jackson Levi Said for valuable comments.